Delivering Ideal Learning

-A developmental approach to a better New Haven.
+A child-centric approach to a better New Haven.

 The Friends Center for Children in New Haven, Connecticut is committed to making sure all children have access to ideal learning regardless of their socioeconomic status.
 Its executive director, Allyx Schiavone is leading the charge.